survivejs/webpack-book/manuscript/loading/04_javascript.md

 You can use Babel with webpack through [babel-loader](https://www.npmjs.com/package/babel-loader).
 It can pick up project-level Babel configuration, or you can configure it at the webpack loader itself. [babel-webpack-plugin](https://www.npmjs.com/package/babel-webpack-plugin) is another lesser-known option.

 Connecting Babel with a project allows you to process webpack configuration through it.
-To achieve this, name your webpack configuration using the **webpack.config.babel.js** convention. [interpret](https://www.npmjs.com/package/interpret) package enables this, and it supports other compilers as well.
+Name your webpack configuration as **webpack.config.babel.js** to achieve this. [interpret](https://www.npmjs.com/package/interpret) package enables this, and it supports other tools as well.

 T> Given that [Node supports the ES2015 specification well](http://node.green/) these days, you can use a lot of ES2015 features without having to process configuration through Babel.